-A shared asset is a finite resource that tokens may claim or release at certain points in the process flow.
-There are three types of shared assets that have different purposes, as explained in the following table:
+A shared asset is a finite resource that tokens may claim or release at certain points in the process flow or a shared data storage.
+There are a few types of shared assets that have different purposes, as explained in the following table:

 Shared assets look a lot like standard activities but there are some distinct differences:

 - Tokens do not physically move into a shared asset.
-Instead, you'll need to use activities like the Acquire Resource, the Push To List, or Enter Zone, which can indirectly interact with a shared asset.
+Instead, you'll need to use activities like the Acquire Resource, Push To List, Enter Zone, or Get Variable, which can indirectly interact with a shared asset.

 - A shared asset cannot be part of a stacked block or snapped to any other activity.

-- Shared assets are also colored differently than activities to indicate that they function a little differently, as shown in the following image:
+- Shared assets, by default, are also colored differently than activities to indicate that they function a little differently, as shown in the following image: